 Summer Institute: After school is out for the year, Summer Institute provides fun, educational activities for children including discovering nature, hiking, gardening and much more.

-Earth Celebration Day & Festival of Art: Renfrew celebrates spring with environmental exhibits, music, art, drum circle and food at Renfrew Park
+Earth Celebration Day & Festival of Art: The Institute welcomes spring with an event celebrating our earth, including environmental exhibits, music, art, drum circle and more.

-Kite Fly: In April, enjoy a free afternoon of learning how to fly a kite from kite flying experts at Renfrew Park.
+Kite Fly: In April, enjoy a free afternoon of learning how to fly a kite from kite flying experts.